A. Nicole Campbell

 Nic is frequently asked to lecture and speak at professional meetings and conferences in various regions around the world, including the Caribbean, West Africa, East Africa, Southern Africa, Europe, Eurasia, and throughout the United States, on a variety of topics impacting the social sector, including philanthropy trends, governance, and grant making.

 Nic regularly speaks at the annual Georgetown Law Exempt Organization Conference, the leading exempt organization conference in the United States, and was appointed to the U.S. Secretary of State’s Global Philanthropy Working Group, comprised of select U.S. foundation leaders and senior government officials.

-Because of her deep infrastructure design expertise, Nic was asked by OSF’s President to join a select group of OSF leaders and grantees to analyze, evaluate, and re-design OSF’s grant-making policies and practices, which led to the revamping of the network’s approach to grantee assessments, delegation of grant-making authority, monitoring and evaluation, and flexible funding awards.
+Because of her deep grant-making and infrastructure design expertise, Nic was asked by OSF’s President to join a select group of OSF leaders and grantees to analyze, evaluate, and re-design OSF’s grant-making policies and practices, which led to the revamping of the network’s approach to grantee assessments, delegation of grant-making authority, monitoring and evaluation, and flexible funding awards.